 - Aluminum frame model offered at $1,000

-When riding fast on flats or descending gradual pitches on smooth surfaces, the Revolt felt great.
-This bike is fast and racy feeling, and the D-Fuse seat post and handlebar noticeably take the edge off of chatter and smaller impacts.
-The frame itself is stiff, but it doesn't feel harsh at all, the rear triangle is just compliant enough to feel forgiving without sacrificing efficiency.
+The Revolt felt great when riding fast on flats or descending gradual pitches on smooth surfaces.
+This bike has a fast and racy feeling, and the D-Fuse seat post and handlebar noticeably take the edge off of chatter and smaller impacts.
+The frame itself is stiff, but it doesn't feel harsh at all.
+The rear triangle is just compliant enough to feel forgiving without sacrificing efficiency.

-While the geometry of the Revolt feels a bit aggressive on the descents, it feels a bit more natural when the bike is pointed uphill.
-Sure the front end still feels a little low, but with your hands on the hoods or on top of the handlebar you can find a relatively comfortable position.
-The 73-degree seat tube angle is properly steep for a gravel bike and power transfer feels nice and direct with your weight right over the bottom bracket.
-The D-Fuse seat post soaks up some vibration through compliance without feeling like there is any wasted energy while pedaling.
-Out of the saddle efforts also felt great with no energy loss through frame flex thanks to the oversized rectangular downtube beefing things up between the head tube and bottom bracket.
+While the Revolt geometry feels a bit aggressive on the descents, it feels a bit more natural when the bike is pointed uphill.
+Sure, the front end still feels a little low, but you can find a relatively comfortable position with your hands on the hoods or on top of the handlebar.
+The 73-degree seat tube angle is properly steep for a gravel bike, and power transfer feels nice and direct with your weight right over the bottom bracket.
+The D-Fuse seat post soaks up some vibration through compliance without wasting energy while pedaling.
+Out-of-the-saddle efforts also felt great with no energy loss through frame flex thanks to the oversized rectangular downtube beefing things up between the head tube and bottom bracket.

-Giant has also included an array of accessory mounts for the front of the bike that integrate into the front of the stem at the unique brake cable/hydraulic interface.
+Giant has also included an array of accessory mounts for the bike's front that integrate into the front of the stem at the unique brake cable/hydraulic interface.
 This includes mounts for various Garmin products, a GoPro, and a universal light mount.
 Whether you're training for racing or commuting home in the dark, these mounting options are very convenient and a nice addition.

-The Revolt Advanced 3 tipped the scales at 22 lbs and 7 oz set up tubeless and without pedals.
+The Revolt Advanced 3 tipped the scales at 22 lbs, 7 oz set up tubeless and without mountain bike pedals.
 While this is by no means heavy, it is the heaviest carbon-framed model in this test, over 3.5 lbs heavier than our lightest model.
-Considering the lightweight carbon-frame, we expected it to weigh less than it does.
+Considering the lightweight carbon frame, we expected it to weigh less than it does.
 We attribute this heavier weight to the lower-end and heavier components that make up the build.
 This bike is very inexpensive for a carbon-framed model, and that is due to the budget-minded build that simply weighs more than higher-end parts.

-The Advanced 3 model we tested is very inexpensive for a bike with a fancy carbon frame and the build kit reflects that.
+The Advanced 3 model is very inexpensive for a bike with a fancy carbon frame, and the build kit reflects that.
 While far from exciting, the components are perfectly functional and get the job done.
-Riders interested in flashier components would do well to check out the 3 more expensive Revolt Advanced models, or the Advanced Pro Force.
+Riders interested in flashier components would do well to check out the three more expensive Revolt Advanced models or the Advanced Pro Force.

 The Advanced 3 comes with a 2x 10-speed Shimano Tiagra drivetrain.
-This includes the shifters, rear derailleur, and cassette.
-The cranks are FSA Omega with a 48/32-tooth combo paired with an 11-34-tooth cassette.
-Slowing and stopping duties are left to Giant Conduct flat-mount hydraulic disc brakes with 160mm rotors front and rear.
+This system includes the shifters, rear derailleur, and cassette.
+The cranks are FSA Omega with a 48/32-tooth combo paired with an 11-34-tooth cassette, and slowing and stopping duties are left to Giant Conduct flat-mount hydraulic disc brakes with 160mm rotors front and rear.

-The cockpit setup of the Revolt Advanced 3 consists entirely of Giant branded parts.
-Giant has developed a line of D-Fuse parts that are intended to absorb shock and vibration.
-This includes the Giant Contact XR D-Fuse handlebar with lightly flared drops.
-The seat post is another D-Fuse component and it is a unique D-shaped composite post that that is vertically compliant with a slight but noticeable amount of flex to absorb impact and road feedback.
+The Revolt Advanced 3 cockpit setup consists entirely of Giant branded parts.
+Giant has developed a line of D-Fuse parts intended to absorb shock and vibration.
+This setup includes the Giant Contact XR D-Fuse handlebar with lightly flared drops.
+The seat post is another D-Fuse component, and it is a unique D-shaped composite post that is vertically compliant with a slight but noticeable amount of flex to absorb impact and road feedback.
 On top of that seat post is a Giant Contact saddle.

 The Advanced 2 retails for $2,450 comes with the same wheels and tires as the model we tested, but the drivetrain is upgraded to a 2x Shimano 105 with Shimano 105 hydraulic disc brakes.

-The Advanced 1 will set you back $2,600 and it comes with a SRAM Apex 1x11-speed drivetrain and hydraulic disc brakes and a Giant P-X2 wheelset.
+The Advanced one will set you back $2,600, and it comes with an SRAM Apex 1x11-speed drivetrain hydraulic disc brakes and a Giant P-X2 wheelset.